 Hiring teams today can no longer wait for talent to funnel through job applications and career pages themselves.
 The recruitment function has evolved to prioritize proactive talent sourcing, and data shows that this is a skill in high demand — job postings for recruiters on LinkedIn grew almost 7x in 2021 compared to 2020.
 Recruiters have to do a lot more than managing job postings, screening candidates and scheduling interviews.
 They’re also building recruitment marketing campaigns, sourcing talent on job boards and hiring platforms, and sending cold emails to potential candidates.

 Standardizing these processes is important to ensure everyone on your recruiting team is showing candidates a consistent brand image, adopting the right etiquette when communicating with talent in the market, and working efficiently with your recruitment tech stack.
 This helps increase the volume of qualified candidates in your talent pool while reducing time-to-hire.

 - How to use your recruitment tool to source passive talent

 - How to maintain data hygiene in your ATS or CRM platform

 - How to send potential talents cold email outreach

 2. Onboarding new hires

-Standardized employee onboarding processes can improve new hire productivity by up to 62%.
+Standardized employee onboarding processes can improve new hire productivity by up to 62 percent.
 You want every new hire to receive the same level of attention, training, mentorship, and support.
-This keeps your employee morale high, boosts retention by 50%, and shows new and existing employees that you’re committed to their long-term growth.
+This keeps your employee morale high, boosts retention by 50 percent, and shows new and existing employees that you’re committed to their long-term growth.
 HR teams tend to work with lots of little tasks to achieve onboarding success — this includes sending hires pre-boarding paperwork, preparing onboarding kits, getting office supplies and company portals ready, coordinating schedules with the rest of the company, and more.

 Onboarding SOPs can be prepared to cover the following tasks: